 Captain Cornelious Jacobsen May, a Dutch explorer and tradesman, arrived in 1614 and gave the island its name.
 According to LBI.net, May noticed the rough waters and dubbed the inlet “Barendegat”; translated it means “Inlet of the Breakers”.
 While hunters visited the island, it wasn't until the early 1700s the first permanent settlers built homes on the island.

-That name coined by May has remained through the centuries, but it has since been modified to the name “Barnegat”, which is an Anglo version of the original name.
+However, that name coined by May has remained through the centuries, but has since been modified to the name “Barnegat”, which is an Anglo version of the original name.

 This photo was taken in August 2015 as I was standing on the jetty looking towards Barnegat Lighthouse.